sgregory8/sgregory8.github.io/_posts/2020-08-07-Processing-Custom-Annotations-at-runtime.md

 }
 ```

 We've provided an entry point by creating this annotation processor class and a `processAnnotations` method.
-All we have to do is use Java's reflection API to get the declared annotations on the class.
-We're inspecting the class level annotations and determining whether the object provided is annotated with `CSVWritable` if it isn't we throw an exception, otherwise we process the rest of the annotations!
+Using reflection we're inspecting the class level annotations and determining whether the object provided is annotated with `CSVWritable`, if it isn't we throw an exception, otherwise we process the rest of the annotations!

 And that's all there is to it, the code written can unfortunately get complicated quickly when multiple annotations are allowed to interact in various different ways.

-Let's examine how the custom mapping for the csv example has been implemented.
+## More reflection

 In the writer code I've provided an interface that can be implemented for the sake of custom mapping.